 In addition to the above, here are some additional KPIs specific to your Facebook users’ engagement.

 Use this KPI to monitor the number of followers gained or lost for a period of time.
 It is especially helpful to determine if a particular type of content is causing this.
 Adjust your strategy accordingly.

 This is especially helpful if your page is listed as a ‘Local Business’.
 Star Ratings let you determine how your business is received by the local customer base.
 You can enable and also disable your star ratings from the profile settings.
 If you offer quality products and services, we advise you to enable it to convert viewers into customers.

 Feedback can be estimated by monitoring and tracking the reviews your social media posts and profile receives.

-The KPIs for social media you need to pay attention are the ones directly relating to your long-term social media goals and your overall marketing strategy.
+The KPIs for social media you need to pay attention to are the ones directly relating to your long-term social media goals and your overall marketing strategy.
 If you want to boost brand awareness and build a community, engagement is a key metric for you.
 If your priority is to drive traffic to your website or landing pages, then focus on Link Clicks and CTR.
 Whatever your end goal, you need to monitor, modify and constantly try to improve your social media strategy.